Seagate/terraform-provider-lyvecloud/docs/resources/service_account.md

 ## Argument Reference
 The following arguments are supported:

-* `service_account` - (Required) Specifies the unique Service Account name.
+* `name` - (Required) Specifies the unique Service Account name.
 The name allows only alphanumeric, '-', '_' or space.
 * `description` - (Optional) Description of the Service Account.
 * `permissions` - (Required) Specify (one or more) unique values of permission-id.